Alvin Heggs

 Alvin Heggs (born December 8, 1967) is an American former professional basketball player.
 A 6'9" and 225 lb forward born in Jacksonville, Florida, he attended the University of Texas and Florida Community College.

 Heggs participated in four games for the NBA's Houston Rockets in November 1995.
 He was also selected in the 2nd round of the 1989 CBA Draft by the Omaha Racers.
 He played two seasons in the CBA.
 In 68 games with the Grand Rapids Hoops, Omaha Racers and Oklahoma City Cavalry, Heggs averaged 9.9 points and 6.4 rebounds per game.

-Al Heggs is currently in Arizona and is the GM for Heggs CJDR a Car Dealership.
+Heggs is currently living in Arizona, and is the general manager of Heggs CJDR, a car dealership.